 III.
 How 501(c)(4)s Engage in Political Activity in Georgia Non-Federal Elections

 501(c)(4) organizations must always comply with U.S. Treasury and IRS laws, rules, and regulations outlined earlier in this article.
 To narrow our lens a bit this means that, even if a 501(c)(4) does not engage in any federal political activity whatsoever, the federal rules relating to allocation of funds toward political ends remains.

 In Georgia non-federal elections, corporations may give directly to candidates.
 In addition, campaign finance disclosure rules contain several differences that can trip up Georgia advocacy organizations.

 Because corporations may give directly to candidates, Georgia PACs, non-profit and for-profit corporations, and some individuals, fall in two broad categories.
 An organization can either be registered as a 1) contribution only committee, referred to under Georgia law as a PAC, or 2) as an Independent Committee, which cannot give to candidates and may only engage in independent expenditure political activity.
 Recently, the Georgia Government Transparency & Campaign Finance Commission released an Advisory Opinion that allows a single entity to have a contribution only PAC and a separate segregated fund (“SSF”) specifically for independent expenditures.
 An organization can contain these two different campaign finance entities so long as each entity has its own separate and distinct bank account and both accounts are registered separately with the Georgia Government Transparency & Campaign Finance Commission.

-Additionally – and this is an important distinction - because Georgia law allows direct corporate contributions to candidates subject to reporting requirements, Georgia does not have quite the same “dark money” loophole noted in Section II.
+Additionally – and this is an important distinction - because Georgia law allows direct corporate contributions to candidates subject to reporting requirements, Georgia does not have quite the same “dark money” loophole noted in Section II (other loopholes remain, however, but that is for another article).
 Other differences are detailed below.